-How will you learn?The course includes video demonstrations of the tools and work along the modules and topics to compliment your learning.
+How will you learn?The course includes video demonstrations of the tools and work along the modules and topics to complement your learning.
 The course is self-paced and includes a pre-assessment test, modules of interactive instructions based on videos, animations, practical exercises, discussion questions and knowledge assessments.
-By the end of the course, learners will have a post-assessment project where they will submit homework using the techniques learned in the course.
+It ends with a post-assessment test and project where learners submit their own design using the techniques learned in the course.
+An in-course glossary at the learner's fingertips facilitates the understanding of technical terms.

 All participants who successfully complete the course will receive a MOTIF Certificate of Completion.